arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 ![DNS Settings](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture10.png)

 ### 1.5 Create HDInsight users and groups in Azure Active directory
-Log into the Azure Active directory and create the following users and groups
+Log into the Azure Active directory and create the following users and groups.
+These  groups and assigned members groups to depict how this would potentially work at customer organizations and will help us understand Ranger policies later.

 | Group Name             | Members Name            | User ID                                |